Colmar Freiherr von der Goltz: Death

-Goltz died on 19 April 1916, just about two weeks before the British in Kut surrendered on 29 April.
-The official reason for his death was typhus, although apparently there were rumors that he had been poisoned.
-In accordance with his will, he was buried in the grounds of the German Consulate in Tarabya, Istanbul, overlooking the Bosporus.
+Goltz died on 19 April 1916, about two weeks before the British in Kut surrendered on 29 April.
+The official cause of his death was typhus, although apparently there were rumors that he had been poisoned.
+In accordance with his will, he was buried in the grounds of the German Consulate in Tarabya, Constantinople, overlooking the Bosporus.
 Footage exists of his funeral cortège, flanked on both sides by military officers and citizens of a grateful empire.
 Coincidentally, nineteen months later, British General Stanley Maude died in the same house in which Goltz had died.

 Writing career

 In addition to many contributions to military periodicals, Goltz wrote Kriegführung (1895), later titled Krieg und Heerführung, 1901 (The Conduct of War [lit.
 War and Army-Leadership]); Der Thessalische Krieg (The War in Greece, 1898); Ein Ausflug nach Macedonien (1894) (A Journey through Macedonia); Anatolische Ausflüge (1896) (Anatolian Travels); a map and description of the environs of Constantinople; Von Jena bis Pr.
 Eylau (1907) (From Jena to Eylau).